Wizcorp/phonegap-facebook-plugin/README.md

 the modified file to get it working with this plugin.
 This plugin monkey-patches some of the facebook-js-sdk methods to hook in an interface into the native Facebook SDKs.

+`lib/facebook_js_sdk` is the modified facebook-js-sdk.
+It already includes the hooks to work with this plugin.

 `native/android` and `native/ios` contain the native code for the plugin for both Android and iOS platforms.